Topological insulators and K-theory: Topological index

-which is a closed form of odd degree.
+which is a closed form of odd degree \cite{G93}.
 The topological index in odd dimensions can be computed by the odd index theorem \cite{BD82}, when the Dirac or A-roof genus $\hat {A}(X) = 1 $,

-The right hand side of the above formula is the winding number or degree of $g$, that is, the degree of $g$ computes the spectral flow $ sf(H, g^{-1}Hg)$ \cite{G93}.
+for the three-dimensional case.
+This formula is sometimes called the winding number (or degree) of $g$, which can be used to compute the spectral flow $ sf(D, g^{-1}Dg)$ \cite{G93, KLW15}.

-\begin{prop} The topological index of the specific gauge transformation $w$ induced by the time reversal symmetry, i.e., $ind(w)$, is naturally $\mathbb{Z}_2$-valued. \end{prop} \begin{proof} Using the compatibility condition between the transition function $w$ and the time reversal transformation $\tau$, i.e., $\tau^*w = w \circ \tau = \sigma(w) = -w^{-1}$, we have
+\begin{prop} The odd topological index of the transition function $w$, i.e., $ind_t(w)$, is naturally $\mathbb{Z}_2$-valued. \end{prop} \begin{proof} Up to a normalization constant, the odd index (or the winding number) of $w$ is basically given by

-In general, $\int_X tr(g^{-1}dg)^{3} \neq \int_X tr(gdg^{-1})^{3}$ since they describe different chiral currents in the opposite direction based on non-abelian bosonization \cite{W84}.
-When the equality holds, the winding number of $g$ equals that of $g^{-1}$, in particular, $+1$ and $-1$ can be identified.
-In other words, the topological index of $w$ is a mod 2 degree, i.e., $ind(w) = deg_2(w)$.